hyperobjects/ocr-translate/README.md

-# ocr-translate
+# OCR-Translate
 Extract text from .pdfs and translate documents.

-# Project Description
+# Project Description:

 In this notebook, I demonstrate how to take a document in .pdf format, translate the source text into a couple of languages, then save the translation as a .txt or .docx file.
 The source text in this example is a Finnish language masters thesis on self-taught artist Paavo Pyhtilä.
 The text was used with permission by its author, Pertti Pyhtilä.
 For the full text, check the input_dir folder or: https://jyx.jyu.fi/handle/123456789/38865 <br>